ajithmanjunath/BDD-CucumberJava/README.md

 ## Framework capabilities

 1. Modular designed using POM
-2. Reusability and Scalability
-3. Extension for multi browser support test execution
-4. Auto-Rerun of failed test cases
+2. Testdata modularised for different environment using Json
-5. Report generation with screenshots on failure scenarios.
+3. Report generation with screenshots on failure scenarios.
 Can be extended to all scenarios.
+4. Extension for multi browser support test execution
+5. Auto-Rerun of failed scenarios
+6. Reusable and Scalable
-6. Tests can be scripted as per needs using JUnit or TestNG
+7. Tests can be scripted as per needs with JUnit or TestNG
-7. No external storage of screenshots.
+8. No external storage of screenshot captured.
-8. Report back up for every test execution.
+9. Report back up after test execution is completed.
-9. Logging mechanism is implement using log4j.
+10. Logging mechanism is implement using log4j.

 ## Running the tests

-1. Maven command execution
+1. Maven command execution ( mvn verify -Denv=prod)
-2. Batch file execution
+2. testng.xml file execution ( Please provide -Denv=prod in runtime arguments for TestRunner.Java file before execution)
-3. TestNG xml file execution
-4. JUnit level test execution
+3. JUnit level test execution ( Please provide -Denv=prod in runtime arguments for TestRunner.Java file before execution)

 ### And coding style tests